 For more information about Rescue Remedies visit their website at www.rescueremedies.co.uk.
 You can also find them on Facebook at www.facebook.com/groups/676797962392764/

 We've also been supporting RSPCA Inspector, Marie Hammerton who has been doing some amazing work by taking rescue dogs along to the local Parkrun at Basildon.

-It's initiative that Marie set up herself giving the dogs more exposure and an improved chance of finding their forever homes.
+It's an initiative that Marie set up herself giving the dogs more exposure and an improved chance of finding their forever homes.
 In fact, as a result of taking them, she has rehomed a whopping 20 dogs.

-We got in contact after we saw pictures of Marie running with the dogs using two leads - one in each hand, and offered to bring along canicross kit and run with her to show the benefits of using the kit.
+We got in contact after we saw pictures of Marie running with the dogs using two leads - one in each hand, and offered to bring along Canicross kit and run with her to show the benefits of using the kit.